Dusty Plasmas in Space

 Dusty plasmas at Enceladus

-Enceladus is situated in the dense part of Saturn's E-ring and its south polar plume is the primary source of water gas and ice grains (dust).
-The dust is possibly an important part of the collective plasma and therefore capable of influencing the behaviour of the plasma as a whole.
+Enceladus is situated in the dense part of Saturn's E-ring, and its south polar plume is the primary source of water gas and ice grains (dust).
+The dust is possibly an important part of the collective plasma and therefore capable of influencing the behavior of the plasma as a whole.

-Using multiple instruments on Cassini, we can accurately measure and compare the densities of ions, electrons, and larger dust grains.
-Combined, these show the structure of the plasma regions around the small moon, and how they interact with and feed the planet's vast magnetosphere and E-ring.
+Using multiple instruments on the Cassini spacecraft, we can accurately measure and compare the densities of ions, electrons, and larger dust grains.
+These measurements reveal the structure of the plasma regions around the small moon and how they interact with and feed Saturn's vast magnetosphere and E-ring.
+Notably, the Langmuir probe data from five close flybys of Enceladus, during which Cassini crossed the plume over the south pole at an altitude of ~100 km, have been re-analyzed, revealing fascinating details about the plasma environment.

 Dusty plasmas at Titan